Simplicial model structures on pro-categories: Example: a convenient model category of topological spaces

 \section{Example: a convenient model category of topological spaces}

-Let $\bfC$ be a small full subcategory of $\Top$ (where $\Top$ is a convenient category of spaces, such as $k$-spaces or compactly generated weak Hausdorff spaces) that is closed under finite colimits and tensors with finite simplicial sets, and that contains the space $|X|$ for any finite simplicial set $X$.
+Throughout this section, let $\Top$ be a convenient category of spaces, such as $k$-spaces, compactly generated weak Hausdorff spaces or compactly generated Hausdorff spaces.
+Suppose that a small full subcategory $\bfC \subset \Top$ is given that is closed under finite colimits and tensors with finite simplicial sets, and that contains the space $|X|$ for any finite simplicial set $X$.
 As explained in \autoref{example:ConvenientCofTestCatSpaces}, if we define $\bfT$ to be the collection of spaces of the form $|X|$, where $X$ is any finite simplicial set, and if we define a map to be a (trivial) cofibration if and only if it is the geometric realization of a (trivial) cofibration in $\s\Set_{KQ}$ between finite simplicial sets, then $(\bfC,\bfT)$ is a cofibration test category.
 In this section, we will study this example in more detail.
-We will also study a specific choice of full subcategory $\bfC$, namely that of metrizable compact spaces.
-While this subcategory of $\Top$ is not closed under finite colimits, it does admit finite colimits and one can show that it is still a cofibration test category with the collection $\bfT$ and the (trivial) cofibrations described above.

 We begin by characterizing the weak equivalences of $\Ind(\bfC)$.
 Note that the geometric realization functor $| \cdot | \colon \FinsSet \to \bfC$ extends uniquely to a filtered colimit preserving functor $| \cdot | \colon \s\Set \to \Ind(\bfC)$ that has a right adjoint $\SingTop$ defined by $(\SingTop C)_n = \Hom(|\Delta^n|, C)$ for any $C \in \Ind(\bfC)$.